danycontre/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

    ![Screenshot of the Azure Migrate: Server Migration discover option.](./media/contoso-migration-rds-to-wvd/wvd-persistent-discover.png)
    *Figure 16: Discovering a server migration.*

 1. Contoso converts an appliance in its environment that's going to manage the replication of the machines to Azure Virtual Desktop.
 Ensure that the target region is set to **East US 2**, where the Azure Virtual Desktop environment was created.
+For full Azure Migrate OS Support matrix, see [Support Matrix for Hyper-V](https://learn.microsoft.com/en-us/azure/migrate/migrate-support-matrix-hyper-v-migration) and [Support Matrix for VMware vSphere](https://learn.microsoft.com/en-us/azure/migrate/migrate-support-matrix-vmware-migration).

    :::image type="content" source="./media/contoso-migration-rds-to-wvd/azure-migrate-discover-resources.png" alt-text="Screenshot that shows creating an appliance for managing the replication.":::
    *Figure 17: Converting an appliance.*